Processing math: 100%

 Abstract:

-In this paper, we develop a novel fiber-optic sensor based on a hollow-core Bragg fiber (HCBF) for high-precision detection of liquid level.
-The intensity responses of an...Show More
+In this letter, we develop a novel fiber-optic sensor based on a hollow-core Bragg fiber (HCBF) for high-precision detection of liquid level.
+The intensity responses of a...Show More

 Abstract: